kbnhvn/DRUM_2025_VSAMPLER/README.md

 # TODO:

-- Rename sample files (code is ready)
+- Add sample files names instead of sample number (code is ready)
 - MIDI.
 Not tested.
-- MDI BLE.
+- MIDI BLE.
 Waiting update.
 Now can't compile.
 - Flag "#define" to avoid use of ADS1115 and rotary encoder
 - Add a reverb code (I tried a lot but no good result) or some other audio FX.
 - Solve issues
-- Add photos.
-Rec a video.
+- Rec a video.
 Finish this read me.